bosky2001/f1tenth_mppi/mppi/README.md

 # Model Predictive Path Integral (MPPI) Control for F1TENTH Autonomous Racing

-This is a detailed tutorial on how to use and walk through the provided code, which is an implementation of the Model Predictive Path Integral (MPPI) control algorithm for motion planning and control in autonomous systems, specifically for the F1TENTH autonomous racing platform.
+This is a detailed tutorial on how to use and walk through the provided code, which is an implementation of the Model Predictive Path Integral (MPPI) control algorithm for trajectory tracking for the F1TENTH autonomous racing platform.

 ## Understanding MPPI